edgedb/edgedb/docs/guides/tutorials/phoenix_github_oauth.rst

-In this tutorial we will define 2 ``Ecto.Schema`` modules, for ``default::User`` and ``default::Identity`` types, so that we can work with EdgeDB in a more convenient way that is familiar to the world of Elixir.
+In this tutorial we will define 2 ``Ecto.Schema`` modules, for ``default::User`` and ``default::Identity`` types, so that we can work with
+|Gel| in a more convenient way that is familiar to the world of Elixir.

 Here is the definition for the user in the ``lib/accounts/user.ex`` file.